Skip to main content

 Badges as Permissions

-How to use badges to grant group access without creating new structure.
+How to use badges to grant access without creating new structure.

 Webhooks